Tony Momoh: Later career

 Momoh was Chairman of the board of directors of Nigerian Airways from 1991 to 1993.

 He was appointed a Member of the Edo State Economic Advisory Committee in 1991, and a member of the Nigerian Press Council in December 1992.

 As of 1996 Momoh was one of the directors of the Newswatch magazine, said to have a circulation of 150,000 copies in Africa, Europe and North America.

 Momoh was Director of the Alex Ekwueme Presidential Campaign Organization in 1999.
 He chaired the screening and conduct of Gubernatorial and State House of Assembly primaries in Kano Chapter of the P.D.P. for the 1999 General Elections together with Abdullahi Aliyu Sumaila and Senator Bala Tafidan Yauri amongst others.

 He was chairman, Media and Publicity of the All Nigeria People's Party (ANPP) Campaign Organisation in the 2003 and 2007 elections.

 He was also Chairman of the Political Committee of the Muhammadu Buhari Organisation.

-In January 2011, Momoh was appointed Chairman of the Congress for Progressive Change (CPC) in the lead-up to the April 2011 national elections, with Buba Galadima appointed the National Secretary.
+In January 2011, Momoh was appointed chairman of the Congress for Progressive Change (CPC) in the lead-up to the April 2011 national elections, while Buba Galadima was appointed the National Secretary.

-Soon after being appointed, Momoh said the CPC would bar any of its aspirants to become candidates if they were to engage in corrupt practices or thuggery during the primaries.
+Soon after being appointed, Momoh said the CPC would bar any of its aspirants if they engaged in corrupt practices or thuggery during the primaries.

 Following disappointing results in the April 2011 elections, Momoh asserted that massive rigging had taken place.
 However, he described the CPC as a mass movement that was bound to grow and achieve the high goals of its founders.

-Momoh died at 5p.m. on 1 February 2021, after a brief illness.
+Momoh died on 1 February 2021, after a brief illness.